Latest study from the Autism Speaks MSSNG program identifies 18 new autism-linked genes, deepening understanding of autism’s broad spectrum

-The newest study out of the Autism Speaks MSSNG project – the world’s largest autism genome sequencing program – identified an additional 18 gene variations that appear to increase the risk of autism.
+The newest study from the Autism Speaks MSSNG project – the world’s largest autism genome sequencing program – identified an additional 18 gene variations that appear to increase the risk of autism.
 The new report appears this week in the journal Nature Neuroscience.
 It involved the analysis of 5,205 whole genomes from families affected by autism – making it the largest whole genome study of autism to date.

-The omitted letters in MSSNG (pronounced "missing") represent the missing information about autism that the research program seeks to deliver.
+The omitted letters in MSSNG (pronounced ‘missing’) represent the missing information about autism that the research program seeks to deliver.

 “It’s noteworthy that we’re still finding new autism genes, let alone 18 of them, after a decade of intense focus,” says study co-author Mathew Pletcher, Ph.D., Autism Speaks’ vice president for genomic discovery.
 “With each new gene discovery, we’re able to explain more cases of autism, each with its own set of behavioral effects and many with associated medical concerns.”

 To date, research using the MSSNG genomic database has identified 61 genetic variations that affect autism risk.
 The research has associated several of these with additional medical conditions that often accompany autism.
 The goal, Dr. Pletcher says, “is to advance personalized treatments for autism by deepening our understanding of the condition’s many subtypes.”